Niccolò Antonelli: Mooney VR46 Racing Team (2022)

 In November 2021, following Marco Bezzecchi's promotion to MotoGP, it was announced by Pablo Nieto that Antonelli will be promoted to race in the 2022 Moto2 World Championship, for Mooney VR46 Racing Team, partnering Celestino Vietti.

 The year was met with difficulties and he ended the season as the only full-time rider without scoring a point, finishing the year in 36th place out of 43 riders.
 His best race was at Spielberg.
 Qualifying P25, a lot of falls raised him to 16th place, just 6 seconds shy of his first points.
 He was supposed to stay with the team (now renamed Fantic Motor) for 2023, but was unexpectedly replaced during the winter for Borja Gomez.
 Antonelli will race on the European Moto2 Championship in 2023.

-Moto2 European
+Moto2 European Championship

 Team MMR (2023)

-In the 2023 season he races with Team MMR in the FIM JuniorGP Moto2 World Championship.
+In the 2023 season, Antonelli raced with Team MMR in the FIM JuniorGP Moto2 World Championship.